 Night Photography: Dusk to Dawn, PhotoPlace Gallery - Middlebury, VT

 1001 Minutes of Dada, The Stand Gallery - New York, NY

-The Set NYC Fashion Week Opening, Holy Apostles Gallery - New York, NY
+The Set: Fashion Week Opening, Holy Apostles Gallery - New York, NY

 A Matter of Obscurity: Imagining the Spectacular, CurateNYC - New York, NY